WEIGHTED BLANKETS FOR THE ELDERLY

 There are four distinct stages of sleep cycles and as we age, the number of total minutes spent in each of these stages decreases.
 While a number of life factors exist, studies indicate there is no clear reason why sleep patterns begin to change and difficulty sleeping becomes more prevalent.

 Those moving past middle and into older adulthood may be at a greater risk for disturbed or abnormal sleep for various reasons.
 Those of older age tend to face an increased number of health risks and chronic medical conditions such as arthritis, dementia, congestive heart failure, depression, respiratory disorders, and acid reflux.
-There is often a general misconception that altered sleep patterns is a normal part of aging, so the significant alterations are not identified as a symptom of an already present condition.
+There is often a general misconception that altered sleep patterns is a normal part of aging, so the significant alterations are not identified as a symptom.
 Instead they remain undetected by professionals, because the individuals experiencing the change believe it to be a normal part of aging.
 Weighted blankets can help senior citizens maintain healthy sleep cycles.

 Of particular note is the incorporation of sleep changes for a person with Alzheimer’s disease or dementia.
 While scientists do not completely understand why sleep patterns are altered, there is an assumption that it has to do with the disease’s impact on the brain.
 Nighttime restlessness and a decrease in quality sleep can severely impact the individual’s level of functioning in a number of areas including: end-of-day exhaustion, the internal body clock, verbal and nonverbal communication, and visual perception.